 Creating an airy space is also brilliant for commercial spaces, especially offices.
 Having an interior that isn’t too cluttered and is somewhat sleek makes for a perfect office environment because employees can work in a bright and fresh atmosphere.
 Additionally, LED lights work exceptionally in an office interior because they brighten the room and create a vibrant space.
 Here at Industville, we have a range of vintage LED bulbs that are both stylish and cost-effective, so what are you waiting for?

-If you either can't include a fireplace or maybe you simply prefer not to have one, using warm-toned lighting can give off the same warm feeling.
+If you either can't include a fireplace or maybe you simply prefer not to have one, using warm-toned lighting can give off the same warm feeling from your interior design.
 You should opt for amber-toned lighting to create a cosy atmosphere and if you would like to add a touch of style, consider exposed wiring.
 The style mimics a chandelier but in an industrial-styled and modern way, therefore, creating a rustic feel.

-Another way to feature the fire element into your interior is by using brick walls.
+Another way to feature the fire element into your interior design is by using brick walls.
 The red colour of the bricks represent fire but also, it brings the outdoors in, which helps to create a natural environment.
-Brick walls are a brilliant feature in commercial spaces too, especially cafes and restaurants.
+Brick walls are a brilliant feature in commercial spaces too, especially cafes, coffee shops and restaurants.
 The exposed material produces a rustic vibe and makes an excellent feature piece, therefore, helping you to make your establishment unique.

-Artwork is an easy way to instantly inject some colour into your interior, especially the bolder colours, such as red.
+Artwork is an easy way to instantly inject some colour into your interior design, especially the bolder colours, such as red.
 If you don’t want to make a considerable change to your interior, consider adding some artwork to your walls to introduce the fire element.
 Here at Industville, we are advocates for including unique and original pieces of art in your interior.
-We have a superb variety of work from aspiring artists, which you can browse here.
+Browse our superb variety of work from aspiring artists here

 Add a Drop of Water